 - To reset your first generation Echo device, use a paper clip (or something similar) to press and hold the Reset button.
 Wait for the light ring to turn off and on again.

-- To reset your second generation Echo device, press and hold the Microphone Off and Volume down buttons at the same time.
+- To reset your second generation or third generation Echo device, press and hold the Microphone Off and Volume down buttons at the same time.
 Wait until the light ring turns orange, which should take around 20 seconds.

 How to reset Amazon Echo Plus